snitko/straight-server/README.md

     check_signature: true

 This will force gateways to check signatures when you try to create a new order.
-A signature is a HMAC SHA256 hash of the secret and an order id.
-Because you need order id, it means you have to actually provide it manually in the params.
-It can be any integer > 0, but it's better that it is a consecutive integer, so keep track of order ids in your application.
-Obviously, if an order with such an id already exists, the request will be rejected.
+A signature is a HMAC SHA256 hash of the secret and a keychain_id.
+Because you need keychain_id, it means you have to actually provide it manually in the params.
+It can be any integer > 0, but it's better that it is a consecutive integer, so keep track of the last keychain_id that was used in your application.
 A possible request (assuming secret is the line mentioned above in the sample config) would look like this:

-    POST /gateways/1/orders?amount=1&order_id=1&signature=aa14c26b2ae892a8719b0c2c57f162b967bfbfbdcc38d8883714a0680cf20467
+    POST /gateways/1/orders?amount=1&keychain_id=1&signature=aa14c26b2ae892a8719b0c2c57f162b967bfbfbdcc38d8883714a0680cf20467

 An example of obtaining such signature in Ruby: